ScooloV/bbpedia/docs/matched_play/guide.md

-If an event uses player advancement, it is important to note that when players gain new Skills, their Current Value (CV) will increase, as will the team\'s overall CTV.
+If an event uses player advancement, it is important to note that when players gain new Skills, their Current Value (CV) will increase, as will the team's overall CTV.
 With this in mind, it is also recommended that if an event uses injuries, then teams should also calculate their CTV before each game, with the team with the lowest CTV gaining a number of gold pieces equal to the difference between H r ^1^ CTV and that of the